 Helen McEntee T.D.
-(Fine Gael) was elected to Dáil Éireann in a By-Election in March 2013, and re-elected in the Februray 2016 General Election.
+(Fine Gael) was elected to Dáil Éireann in a By-Election in March 2013, and re-elected in the General Elections of February 2016 and February 2020.

 She previously served on the Oireachtas Committee on Transport and Communications, and was also a member of the Oireachtas Committee on Environment, Culture and the Gaeltacht.

 Helen’s legislative achievements since becoming a T.D. in 2013 include the Pyrite Resolution Act, which provides a fund for correction works on homes in the Meath-Kildare-Dublin region that are affected by pyrite.
 She also contributed amendments to the Road Traffic Act 2014, to support younger drivers and promote road safety.

 Minister McEntee is a strong advocate for improved roads and telecommunications infrastructure, including for Meath and the North East.
 She works closely with farmers and food producers, and is an Ambassador of the annual Taste of Meath Festival.
 Minister McEntee is also a strong advocate for children with special needs and for improved local health services.